 In addition, a dedicated RMS function allows reading out the present configuration in detail.
 The output RMS data together with the hardware reference manual HRM [1] enables for clear identification of a product and its configuration.
-All these steps for gathering identification and detailed configuration information can be done by the user himself, without involving Infineon Technologies AG.
+All these steps for gathering identification and detailed configuration information can be done by the user without involving the vendor, Infineon Technologies AG.